griddd/DerbyCon2017/README.md

 # DerbyCon2017
-Speaking at DerbyCon...woohoo!
-This will hold slides and info from my talk
+Honored to once again speak at DerbyCon!

-Also notes that I took during sessions
+As promised, the slides from my talk.
+My conference notes will be up soon